netsells/laravel-geoscope/README.md

     //
 }
 ```
-the scopes can then be applied to any model queries:
+the scopes can then be applied to any model query:

 ```php